Creality K1 review: Pros & cons from a Prusa owner

 Using Klipper to fine-tine the print experience and send files from your PC to K1 remotely really does make life so much more convenient, while the print results themselves are mostly excellent.
 Though printing below 120mm/s can yield those aforementioned not-so-nice vertical fine artifacts (VFA).

-There are some who will say the original K1 can perform and this is true to an extent.
+There are some who will say the original K1 can perform and this is somewhat true.
 Yes, I had some trouble-free printing with PLA and PETG before I upgraded key components.
 Components Creality should have got right at launch.
-But I also had many failures the latest K1 avoids.
+But I also had many failures the latest K1 largely avoids.

 Compared with my beloved Prusa MK3S+, the K1 shows how much 3D printing has evolved – delivering speed, convenience and value in a compact design.

-Creality K1 review: The pros & cons from a Prusa owner
+Creality K1 review: Pros & cons from a Prusa owner

 Verdict